Sholpan-Kauanova/HTM_Wound_Healing_Tool/README.md

 Input <br>
 -Data folder<br>
---Folder with image sequence 1
+--Folder with image sequence 1<br>
---Folder with image sequence 2
+--Folder with image sequence 2<br>
---Folder with image sequence 3
+--Folder with image sequence 3<br>
-...
+...<br>
---Folder with image sequence n
+--Folder with image sequence n<br>

 Output<br>
 Path name_Data folder<br>
---Folder with image sequence 1
+--Folder with image sequence 1<br>
----bin
+---bin  <br>
---Folder with image sequence 2
+--Folder with image sequence 2<br>
----bin
+---bin <br>
---Folder with image sequence 3
+--Folder with image sequence 3<br>
----bin
+---bin <br>
-...
+...<br>
---Folder with image sequence n
+--Folder with image sequence n<br>
----bin
+---bin<br>

 <b>Processing parameters</b><br>
 There is only treshold to be set for processing.
 Threshold is defined as a fraction of mean and set by a coeficient which must be non-zero positive integer.
 The default parameter is 3.14 (Pi).
 The other parameters is listed in the coments withing script.

 <b>Results</b><br>
-The results is an area of the gap in a middle of gap in a pixel.
-The pixel counts need to be further converted to metric units according to user microscope scale.
+The results is a pixel count of area gap in a middle of image.
+The user then can convert pixel counts to metric units according to microscope scale.